cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 Options:
-  --name TEXT  The name to use for the keys created.  [default: id_rsa] -p           Use a password for the private key  [default: False] --help       Show this message and exit.
+  --name TEXT  The name to use for the keys created.  [default: id_rsa] --help       Show this message and exit.
 ```